© Copyright Ann Ferrier Artists

 "On Jehovah and the real king’s side came two memorable performances: Abner, the loyal Captain of the Guard (Nicholas Morton, bass) and Josabeth’s loyal ally, the priest Joad (Simon Ponsford, countertenor).
 Joad’s first aria, gentle and pathos-ridden, with lovely, almost chromatically building strings, made an exquisite start.
 He plays a substantial role, at times almost like a narrator.
 “Jerusalem, thou shalt no more” had an especially delicious, unusual orchestral prelude; “What sacred horrors” acquired an unnerving, eerie feel.
 Ponsford’s voice was pure delight: warmly coloured, rich in character, displaying poignancy, concern, and marked wisdom, too."Athalia, Handel - The Oxford Bach Choir, conductor Benjamin Nicholas July 2019 - Roderick Dunnett - The Church Times

-Simon Ponsford is a soloist and recitalist, and he sings with several international ensembles, most frequently with the Monteverdi Choir and The Tallis Scholars.
-He has been a soloist with choral societies and chamber choirs from across the UK and abroad in venues including St John’s Smith Square, King’s Place, Westminster Abbey and Hong Kong City Hall.
-Simon is a Lay Vicar in the choir of Westminster Abbey; a role that combines daily service singing with performing at significant national occasions, on radio and television broadcasts, and in concerts both as a member of the choir and as a soloist.
+Simon Ponsford (countertenor) is a soloist and recitalist, and sings with several international ensembles – most frequently with the Monteverdi Choir, The Sixteen and The Tallis Scholars.
+He has been a soloist with choral societies and chamber choirs across the UK and abroad, in venues including St John’s Smith Square, Winchester Cathedral, the Royal Festival Hall and Hong Kong City Hall.
+Simon is a Lay Vicar in the choir of Westminster Abbey; a role that combines daily service singing with performing at significant national occasions.
+He was privileged to be part of the choir for both the funeral of Queen Elizabeth II and the Coronation of King Charles III.

-Whilst at Windsor, Simon undertook a postgraduate MA at the Royal Academy of Music, where he studied with Michael Chance and took part in masterclasses given by Ann Murray and Helmut Deutsch.
+Whilst at Windsor, Simon undertook a postgraduate MA at the Royal Academy of Music, where he studied with Michael Chance.
 On graduating with Distinction, he was awarded the S & M Eyres Wilson Scholarship and a Diploma of the Royal Academy of Music for outstanding performance.

 For Oratorio and concert repertoire please scroll down: